 Response to the New Framework for Climate Related Disclosures (TCFD)

 The final report of the Task Force on Climate-related Financial Disclosures (TCFD), which was established by the G20 Financial Stability Board, entitled "Recommendations of the Task Force on Climate-related Financial Disclosures" was released in June 2017.
 Following these recommendations, Kagome conducted climate change scenario analysis in 2019 to shed light on the risks and opportunities faced our business operations.
 Since 2020, we have begun reviewing our indicators and targets.
+In April 2022, we endorsed the recommendations of the TCFD.

 Information Disclosures Following the Four Thematic Areas of the TCFD Recommendations